Eric-liucn/TPU_TRAIN_TOOL/README.md

-There are some scripts used for stable difussion model traing
-especially used for tpu train.
+There are some scripts used for stable difussion model training especially used for tpu train.